petitstrawberry/minibook-support/README.md

 # minibook-support
-Softwares for CHUWI MiniBook (8-inch) / MiniBook X (10-inch) running Linux
+Software for CHUWI MiniBook (8-inch) / MiniBook X (10-inch) running Linux

 - Enable the tablet mode of the MiniBook / MiniBook X automatically when the MiniBook is folded.
 - Calibrate the trackpointer of the MiniBook (8-inch).